lkesteloot/unsong/unsong.md

 [open-bracket]Are you in my head?] she asked the archangel.

 [open-bracket]WELL, I WOULD NOT SAY I AM LITERALLY IN YOUR HEAD, SINCE YOUR HEAD IS VERY SMALL.
-HOWEVER, IF YOU WANT TO USE SPATIAL METAPHORS TO GROUND THE BASIC PRINCIPLES OF CHASHMAL, YOU MIGHT SAY THAT…]
+HOWEVER, IF YOU WANT TO USE SPATIAL METAPHORS TO GROUND THE BASIC PRINCIPLES OF CHASHMAL, YOU MIGHT SAY THAT...]

 #### III.

 Thamiel raised the bident high, chuckled.
 “Any last words?” he asked.

-“Two…of them,” sputtered Sohu.
-“Knock…knock.”
+“Two... of them,” sputtered Sohu.
+“Knock... knock.”

 “What?” asked Thamiel, his eyes narrowing.
 His second head bobbed back and forth in excitement and confusion.